 5pm - LDN / 6pm - PAR / 12pm - NY / 1am - TYO

-Joining instructions for how to join this talk on 30 September will be announced closer to the event.
-Please check back or keep an eye on our social media channels.
+Joining instructions for how to join this talk on 23 October will be announced closer to the event.
+Please sign up now or keep an eye on our social media channels.

 Please note these events will be recorded for our archive.
 So if you wish to remain anonymous please turn your camera off.

 How do I decide what is the appropriate amount to pay?